thesquaregroot/php-rsvp/README.md

 - Get lists of email addresses of guests that have replied

 Planned Features:
-- Ability to edit guests, parties, and meals (can currently only add/delete)
 - Google Calendar invitations sent with confirmation email

 Dependancies & Installation